 How wonderful is wisdom?
-The LORD had it all in eternity!
-Solomon is pursuing his lengthy personification of wisdom as a virtuous woman (Pr 8:1 – 9:5).
-Lady Wisdom is the first person, objective pronoun “me.”
-Before the great God created anything, when He inhabited eternity alone, the LORD Jehovah owned all the wisdom of the universe.
+The LORD God had it all in eternity!
+Solomon continued his lengthy personification of wisdom as a virtuous woman (Pr 8:1 – 9:5).
+Lady Wisdom is the first person, singular, objective pronoun “me.”
+Before the LORD Jehovah created anything, when He inhabited eternity alone, He owned all the wisdom of the universe.

-At this point in personifying wisdom, Solomon provokes us to value wisdom most highly by virtue of God’s choice and use of it from eternity and in the creation of all things (Pr 8:22-31).
-If wisdom is so gloriously advantageous and wonderful that Jehovah Himself chose and used it, how much more should the sons of men esteem it?
+At this point in personifying wisdom, Solomon should provoke you to value wisdom most highly by virtue of God’s choice and use of it from eternity and in the creation of all things (Pr 8:22-31).
+If wisdom is so gloriously advantageous and wonderful that Jehovah Himself chose and used it, how much more should men esteem it?
 This is the lesson!

 What is wisdom?
 It is the power of right judgment.
 It is the ability to discern any matter or situation and know the perfect solution.
-When understood as a spiritual virtue of God and saints, its analysis and solutions always maximize the glory of God and His holiness.
+When understood as a spiritual virtue of God and Christians, its analysis and solutions always maximize the glory of God and His holiness.
 Wisdom is the disciplined thinking that always arrives at right conclusions.

+Who is the LORD?
 When the King James Bible uses LORD in capital letters, it means Jehovah – I AM THAT I AM.
 This infinite and independent Spirit, Creator of all, eternally possessed all wisdom.
 He owes no one for it, for who has been His counselor (Rom 11:33-36)?
 He alone is the origin and source of wisdom for Himself or any other.

-He did not experiment, by trial and error, when He created; He had infinite wisdom before He created.
+God did not experiment, using trial and error, when He created.
+He had infinite wisdom before He created.
 Everything was very good (Gen 1:31).
 He sees the past, present, and future equally.
 There are no contingencies to Him.
 He understands everything forever.
 There are no surprises to Him, no difficulties, no perplexities, and no complexities.